xraypy/feff85exafs/wrappers/fortran/README.md

 1. All the necessary variables are typed, dimensioned, and initialized.

+2. `phbin` is a character*256 parameter containing the path to the `phase.bin` file.
+If not specified (or if the file does not exist), `onepath` will try to read `phase.bin` in the current working directory.

-2. Setting `nnnn` and `verbose` to a true value tells the program to write `feffNNNN.dat` files and to write a short message to the screen when it is written.
+3. Setting `nnnn` and `verbose` to a true value tells the program to write `feffNNNN.dat` files and to write a short message to the screen when it is written.

-3. The path index is set to 1.
+4. The path index is set to 1.
 This means the output file will be called `feff0001.dat`.

-4. The degeneracy of the path is specified.
+5. The degeneracy of the path is specified.

-5. The `addatom` subroutine (scroll down for an explanation) is used to build the scattering geometry.
+6. The `addatom` subroutine (scroll down for an explanation) is used to build the scattering geometry.
 It's arguments are the leg index, the Cartesian coordinates (referenced to the absorber *at the origin*) and the unique potential index of the atom.
 In this